What are allergy shots?

 Who can receive allergy shots?

-Children who are at least 5 years of age, and adults can receive allergy shots.
+Generally, children age 5 and above, and adults can receive allergy shots.

 Allergy shots are a good treatment option if you have one of the following:

-Allergy shots are generally not suitable for individuals with heart problems, taking beta-blocker drugs, or who have uncontrolled asthma.
+Allergy shots are generally not suitable for individuals with heart problems, taking beta-blocker drugs, or who have poorly controlled asthma.
 Individuals

 considering allergy shots should discuss their particular case with a board certified allergist.